docpad-archive/documentation/core/debug.html.md

 1. Navigate to http://127.0.0.1:8080/debug?port=5858 in your Blink-based browser (i.e. [Google Chrome](http://www.google.com/chrome/)) and start debugging

-	1. Sometimes you may have to refresh or restart the Node Inspector or DocPad instances, this is undesired but normal.
+	1. Sometimes you may have to refresh or restart the Node Inspector or DocPad instances.
+This is unfortunate, but normal.

-	1. It may break on the first line of `docpad.js` file any not reflect this in the view, in that case play through it a few times (by clicking the next button a few times) in order to refresh the view, this is undesired but normal.
+	1. It may break on the first line of `docpad.js` file any not reflect this in the view, in that case play through it a few times (by clicking the next button a few times) in order to refresh the view.
+This is unfortunate, but normal.